 Infographics, website graphics, blog post banners, book covers, social media visuals, and more.
 If you want to make sure your visuals are high quality, a good graphic designer will be able to do just that.

-After you’ve identified what type of work you’re looking for, the next step is going to be determining how much you’re willing and able to spend on your project.
+After you’ve identified what type of work you’re looking for, the next step is going to be determining how much you’re willing and able to spend on your project and how to pay the contractors you will work with.
 When it comes to outlining the budget, the number one question is always…

 How much does a freelance content creator actually cost?